groton-school/course-planning-tool/README.md

 If they change advisors at another time of year:

 1. Copy their current row from the `Advisors List` sheet to replace their row (if present -- add a row if not) in `Advisors List (Previous Year`.
-2. Run an update on their course plan (e.g. Update Course Listing) to automatically reset permissions, aliases, etc. for their course plan.
+2. Clear the "Permissions Updated" checkbox for their course plan in the Course Plan Inventory
+3. Run Single Course Plan > Assign to Current Advisor.

 </td></tr></tbody></table>